 I would caution that I have seen collisions like this before; they were caused by truckers who drove too fast, broke the rules, and completely disregarded safety.

-A multiple-truck crash in a dust storm
+Another semi crash in a dust storm

 Not long ago, I represented a woman who had a broken neck, a skull fracture, and spinal cord injury after a similar bad weather crash.